Psychology Schools in Iowa

 Student Review: “The University of Northern Iowa had a great psychology program with very informed and educational professors.
 There was a broad spectrum of elective courses which I really enjoyed.
-I was able to not only hit all of the general classes that you would have with any other university but chose some psychology courses as an elective that were a focus I enjoy.
+I was able to not only hit all of the general classes that you would have with any other university but chose some psychology courses as electives that were a focus I enjoy.
 I liked the sexual aspects of psychology and was able to choose three classes that were available.
 Since these were classes I was truly interested in, I was able to excel in those specific classes.
 The professors recognized this and encouraged me to be a teacher’s assistant which helped me with graduate school applications and work experience.
-I truly enjoyed my experience in the University of Northern Iowa psychology program and would recommend it to others.” -Student at University of Northern Iowa
+I truly enjoyed my experience at the University of Northern Iowa psychology program and would recommend it to others.” -Student at University of Northern Iowa

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

 3. The Princeton Review.
 The Best 382 Colleges, 2018 Edition.
 The Princeton Review, 2017.

 4. PsychologyDegree411 Top Schools with Online Psychology Programs: https://www.psychologydegree411.com/degrees/online/

 5. Times Higher Education World University Rankings 2019 – Psychology: https://www.timeshighereducation.com/world-university-rankings/2019/subject-ranking/psychology

 6. The Association of State and Provincial Psychology Boards, Psychology Licensing Exam Scores by Doctoral Program: https://cdn.ymaws.com/www.asppb.net/resource/resmgr/eppp_/2017_Doctoral_Report.pdf